in-the-keyhole/now-playing-quarkus-basics/DEMO.md

     ./mvnw quarkus:add-extension -Dextensions="io.quarkus:quarkus-oidc"
     ```

-- [ ] Discuss/show how the app auto restarts and start of Dev Service Testcontainer
+- [ ] Discuss/show how the app auto restarts and automatically starts the Dev Service (using Testcontainers)
 - [ ] Show new Keycloak container running in Docker
 - [ ] Show Extension now in DEV UI
     - [ ] Show link to documentation